 Gina at Kleinworth & Co. has the prettiest DIY wasp trap I’ve ever seen!
 Made from a recycled plastic creamer bottle, the tutorial is easy to follow.
 And you don’t see the dead wasps either!
 Love it!

-This DIY soda bottle wasp trap is the most repined one on Pinterest, but I tracked down the original blogger… ‘Prairie Story’ tells you step by step how to make this easy trap.
-One tip I’ve picked up in my research though…if you add vinegar to your bait, it won’t attract as many bees…remember, the bees are not our target!
+This soda bottle DIY wasp trap is the most pinned wasp trap DIY project on Pinterest, but I tracked down the original blogger… ‘Prairie Story‘ tells you step by step how to make this easy trap.
+One tip I’ve picked up in my research though…if you add vinegar to your wasp bait, it won’t attract as many bees…remember, the bees are not our target!
+We like bees!

 From ‘Garden Therapy‘ (if you haven’t been to her site, go!) this simple DIY wasp trap has a little different way of going about it, but what I like about it is that she made is attractive.
 Make it in 15 minutes!